Hilti-Research/hilti-slam-challenge-2021/README.md

 ## Deadline

-The **deadline to submit the estimated trajectories and report is September 25, 2021**
+The **deadline to submit the estimated trajectories and report is Sept 25th 2021 23:59:59 UTC!**

 ## Evaluation Metric
 The submission will be ranked based on the completeness and accuracy of the estimated trajectories.